guyycodes/STJDA_CampManager/README.md

             dialect: 'mysql',
             ...
          });
-# Stop cleanup and restart
+# Stop cleanup and restart Docker for apollo server container
    - To start over: Make sure you cd into the server directory:

    #### Stop the running container